proplot-dev/proplot/docs/why.rst

 * Passing ``loc='l'``, ``loc='r'``, ``loc='b'``, or ``loc='t'`` to `~proplot.axes.Axes` `~proplot.axes.Axes.colorbar` or `~proplot.axes.Axes` `~proplot.axes.Axes.legend` draws the colorbar or legend along the outside of the axes.
 * Passing ``loc='l'``, ``loc='r'``, ``loc='b'``, or ``loc='t'`` to `~proplot.subplots.Figure` `~proplot.subplots.Figure.colorbar` and `~proplot.subplots.Figure.legend` draws the colorbar or legend along the edge of the figure, centered relative to the *subplot grid* rather than figure coordinates.
-* Outer colorbars and legends don't mess up the subplot layout or subplot aspect ratios, since `~proplot.subplots.FlexibleGridSpec` permits variable spacing between subplot rows and columns.
+* Outer colorbars and legends don't mess up the subplot layout or subplot aspect ratios, since `~proplot.subplots.GridSpec` permits variable spacing between subplot rows and columns.
 This is critical e.g. if you have a colorbar between columns 1 and 2 but nothing between columns 2 and 3.
 * `~proplot.subplots.Figure` and `~proplot.axes.Axes` colorbar widths are specified in *physical* units rather than relative units.
 This makes colorbar thickness independent of figure size and easier to get just right.

 The colorbar and legend commands also add several new features, like colorbars-from-lines and centered-row legends.
 And to make `~proplot.axes.Axes` `~proplot.axes.Axes.colorbar` consistent with `~proplot.axes.Axes` `~proplot.axes.Axes.legend`, you can also now draw *inset* colorbars.
 See :ref:`Colorbars and legends` for details.